As a young girl, Pera moved with her parents to Tontogany, a small farming community in Wood County.

 Later in life, the Jewells resided in Bowling Green, Wood County.
-(The town's Main Street, looking south, is seen here in a rare postcard photograph circa 1906.)
-They were members of the local Baptist Church, and William was known as “an earnest Christian man” who had “many friends.”
+They were members of the local Baptist Church, and William was known as "an earnest Christian man" who had "many friends."

-For about two months in 1866, and again for about four months in 1883, Pera suffered from mental illness and was institutionalized in what was then called an ‘asylum.’
-Her husband once wrote that “Her insanity resulted from ulcerations of the womb each time,” which may be a polite way of saying she suffered following miscarriages.
+For about two months in 1866, and again for about four months in 1883, Pera suffered from mental illness and was institutionalized in what was then called an "asylum."
+Her husband once wrote that "Her insanity resulted from ulcerations of the womb each time," which may mean she suffered post-partum following births and/or miscarriages.
 As her illnesses corresponded with periods of years in which she had no children, this may suggest a cause.

 By 1890, Pera's psyche had improved significantly.
 That year, her father Samuel observed that "She is sane now..."
 The Jewell History/Genealogy states that she once had a leg amputated at the knee.